SyntaxSoul/DSA-Practice/README.md

 Welcome!
-Here I maintain all the solutions for the DSA Probelems I solve
+Here I maintain all the solutions for the DSA Problems I solve.